 Wherever I-131 is needed, it must be manufactured on site.
 Shipping it across the country next-day air doesn't help, because seven eighths of it is gone by the time the customer receives it.
 Besides, the U.S. postal service isn't thrilled about transporting radioactive materials.

 The particles that spew out of a decaying atom are hazardous to humans, and just about all life on earth.
 There is a small amount of background radiation that we all tolerate, but larger doses of radiation should be avoided.
 This is not an issue for most of us, but it is a concern for some who work with these materials on a regular basis, or for individuals who live near a radiation spill such as Chernobyl or Fukushima.

 The dangers were not known at the outset.
-Having isolated and discovered radium, an element that is so radioactive it glows in the dark, Marie Curie was happy to carry tubes of it in her pocket.
+Having isolated and discovered radium, an element that is so radioactive it practically glows in the dark, Marie Curie was happy to carry tubes of it in her pocket.
 It's really quite pretty, after all.
 She developed leukemia, and died soon thereafter.
 Still unaware of the danger, the radium girls painted radium onto watch dials an faces so they would glow in the dark, well into the 1930's.
-The real dangers of radiation were put on display by the atomic bombs dropped on Japan in 1945. some of the immediate survivers developed radiation sickness within a few weeks, while others contracted cancer several years later.
+The real dangers of radiation were not understood, until the atomic bombs were dropped on Japan in 1945. some of the immediate survivers developed radiation sickness within a few weeks, while others contracted cancer several years later.
 Even nuclear tests high in the stratosphere, part of the Cold War, spread small yet detectable amounts of radioactive material across the western states and Russia, which led to the atmospheric test ban treaty of 1963.
 Nuclear weapons have been tested underground ever since, where the radioactive fallout can be contained.